Gromit-Soft/gromit-build/README.md

 Building Gromit-build
 --------------------------------------

-Build gromit-plugin and install it to the lcal maven repository:
+Build gromit-plugin and install it to the local maven repository.

 <pre><code>gradle build
 gradle install